arox5/vscode-portable-mode-update-extension/README.md

 To create a `.vsix` package for sharing:

-1. Install VSCE globally: `npm install -g @vscode/vsce`
+1. Install dependencies: `npm install`
 2. Run: `npm run vsce:package`
 3. Share the generated `.vsix` file

+Note: `@vscode/vsce` is included as a dev dependency, so no global installation is required.

 To install the extension from a `.vsix` file: